AFosch/Figs_PalmOil_SDGs/README.md

     > All impact lists have the same structure as the one explained in ``vil_list_0``.

-3. `oil_palm_filtered.csv`: Palm oil dataset for all Indonesian villages.
+3. *oil_palm_filtered.csv:* Palm oil dataset for all Indonesian villages.
 It is obtained by combining the data from https://nusantara-atlas.org and https://doi.org/10.5281/zenodo.4473715.

-4. Shapefiles: Shapefiles used to create the maps.
+5. *Shapefiles:* Shapefiles used to create the maps.
 The ``shapefiles`` folder must be downloaded from [Dropbox](https://www.dropbox.com/scl/fo/ys0r2mravtjtsahfc8pxs/h?rlkey=mdsagu3oos510tzbqyirdekxc&dl=0)) and included in the main directory.
     - `Villages_indonesia.shp`: Village boundaries Indonesia.
     - `Missing_data.shp`: Sumatran viillages not considered in the analysis.
     - `bd012vf3991.shp`: Malaysia country boundaries.